 The Mostviertel, in Lower Austria’s southwestern corner, takes its name from apple cider which is produced and consumed in the area.
 By Lower Austrian standards, the landscape is spectacular, with the eastern Alps ever-present in its southern reaches.
 It’s largely ignored by international tourists and is certainly an area off the beaten track.

 Faaker See & Ossiacher See

 Villach is blessed with two major lakes nearby with low-key summer resorts.
 Both the Faaker See, situated 6km east of Villach and close to the Karawanken Range, and the Ossiacher See, 4km to the northeast, provide plenty of camping, boating and swimming opportunities.
 Above Annenheim and providing a backdrop to the Ossiacher See is Gerlitzen (1909m), a popular ski area.

-Sleepy little Mauterndorf has fairy-tale appeal, its narrow streets dotted with candy-coloured houses and fountains.
+Sleepy little Mauterndorf has fairy-tale appeal; its narrow streets are dotted with candy-coloured houses and fountains.
 While the surrounding high moors and exposed bluffs are set up for walking and skiing, its remote setting in the Lungau region keeps things quiet.
 The village centrepiece is medieval Burg Mauterndorf.